-16.11 Commit message guidelines
+16.10 Commit message guidelines

 A well-formatted commit message leads a more readable history when we look through some changes, and helps us generate change log.
 We follow up The Conventional Commits specification for commit message format.
-This format is also required for PR title and message.
 The commit message should be structured as follows: